sfraney/recipe-book/content/recipes/banana-bread.md

 1. Bake the bread for 45 minutes, then gently lay a piece of aluminum foil across the top, to prevent over-browning.

-1. Bake for an additional 25 minutes (20 minutes if you're baking in a tea loaf pan).
+1. Bake for an additional 25 minutes (or much, _much_ longer, as necessary).
 Remove the bread from the oven; a long toothpick or cake tester inserted into the center should come out clean, with a few wet crumbs clinging to it.
 The tester shouldn't show any sign of uncooked batter.
-If it does, bake the bread an additional 5 minutes, or until it tests done.
+If it does, bake the bread an additional amount of time proportional to how done it seems to be.
+If it's jiggly in the center, like it was the first - and only - time I used this recipe, might as well work in 30 minute intervals, otherwise 5 minutes is fine until it tests done.

 1. Allow the bread to cool for 10 minutes in the pan.
 Remove it from the pan, and cool it completely on a rack.